underthecode/csv-report-generator/README.md

 ## try it out!

-- not quite ready... in the mean time, dance to [this](https://youtu.be/XMmUXamntPI) :smiley:
+- convert some JSON to CSV [here](https://underthecode-csv-report-gen.herokuapp.com/) :smiley:

 ## requirements